Skip to content

 Czech Republic flagCzech Republic

-Tipping is discretionary in the Czech Republic.
-Around 10% or rounding up is common in restaurants.
+Tipping is customary in the Czech Republic.
+Around 10% is common in restaurants, but many people simply round up and say the total when paying.